 I have been all over this site and can’t seem to find a answer on what I should use in front of the doors when you enter my log home with pine wooden floors.

-Here’s what I’ve learned about rugs and hardwood floors…
+So I did a little research, and here’s what I’ve learned about rugs on hardwood floors…

 Rug Pads & Other Ways To Keep Rugs In Place

 For the most part, there is nothing special about the type of rugs you would place on pine floors than those you would place on any other type of wood flooring.

 This is according to the folks at Authentic Pine Floors, Inc. I gave them a call (800-283-6038) and asked them Lorraine’s question.
 They said that you don’t have to take any special precautions with pine floors than you would with any other hardwood flooring.

 However, there may be a noticeable difference between the types of non-slip rug pads that are typically placed beneath rugs that are placed on hardwood floors:

 To prevent slippage, purchase a quality vinyl rug pad — don’t use rubber, foam back or plastic pads as they may discolor your wood floor. ~Hardwood Floor Care & Maintenance

 Taken a step further, I can attest to the fact that you should not use carpet tape underneath rugs on hardwood floors!
 They make carpet tape specifically for the purpose of keeping your rugs in place, but it’s not so great for your wood floors.
 So yes, it does indeed make a difference what type of non-slip gripping you put under your rugs for wood floors.